danse/multiversum/posts/2016-01-31-a-picture-of-my-home-in-berlin.md

+---
+title: a picture of my home in berlin
+---

 After two months in Italy and Sicily, as i arrived back to my small flat in Berlin i had a surprising feeling of familiarity and relaxation, as if the disposition of objects told a story that i was